Last updated: May 9, 2026

 Free Bonification & Maltreatment Calculator

-Score every planet in your chart for Hellenistic bonification, maltreatment, and counteraction.
-Sect-aware, with the conditions that produced each score visible per planet.
+Score the seven traditional planets for bonification, maltreatment, and counteraction.
+Sect-aware, with the conditions that produced each local score visible per planet.

 Birth Time Accuracy